Money skills

 8-13

 Assemble themed gift bags with small treats, stickers, and fun items.
-Sell for birthdays and holidays.
+Sell them for birthdays and holidays.

 9-13

-Bundle materials and instructions into a kit other kids can use to make something fun.
+Bundle materials and write clear instructions so other kids can make something fun at home.

 10-13